-Students must satisfactorily complete, i.e. receive a grade of "Pass", in each of the foundational phase courses, EPOM, HID I and HID II prior to beginning the clerkship year.
+Students must satisfactorily complete, i.e. receive a grade of "Pass", in each of the foundational phase courses, EPOM Parts A and B, HID-1 Parts A and B, and HID-2 Parts A and B prior to beginning the clerkship year.
 Students are expected to complete the foundational courses sequentially.

-Students must pass each learning unit within each of the three foundational courses, EPOM, HID I and HID II, in order to achieve a "Pass" grade for the course.
+Students must pass each learning unit

+within each of the foundational courses (described above) in order to achieve a "Pass" grade for the course.